volatiletech/sqlboiler/README.md

 there that utilize the "code-first" approach. `SQLX` is a great project, but very minimalistic and still requires a considerable amount of boilerplate for every project.
-Originally this project started as a SQL boilerplate generator (hence the name) that generated simple helper functions, but we found that we could accomplish the same task by turning it into a (mostly) fully fledged ORM, without any sacrifice in performance or congruency, but generous gains in flexibility.
+Originally this project started as a SQL boilerplate generator (hence the name) that generated simple helper functions, but we found that we could accomplish the same task by turning it into a (mostly) fully fledged ORM generator, without any sacrifice in performance or congruency, but generous gains in flexibility.

 The approach we've taken has afforded us the following benefits: